input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-02-addresses.md

 The way we transform arbitrary input into output complying with (1-5) is called “a cryptographic hash function”.

-We are currently using two hash functions: `SHA3` with 256 digest and `BLAKE2S` with 224 bit digest.
+We are currently using two hash functions: `SHA3` with 256 bit digest and `BLAKE2S` with 224 bit digest.

 For example, for addresses, we wrap SHA3 digest into BLAKE2s, as shown